snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 d.
 If there is failure in any of the above steps, the crawler performs a deep crawl of the website, without throwing any error.

 ### 3. Authentication Type
 The authentication method you choose applies for all websites you have provided to index in a connection.
-To authenticate and sync content from websites, choose **one of the four** supported methods:<br>
+To authenticate and sync content from websites, choose **one of the five** supported methods:<br>

 a. **None** <br>
 Select this option if your websites are publicly accessible without any authentication requirements. <br>